moby/buildkit/docs/solver.md

 The solver is a component in BuildKit responsible for parsing the build definition and scheduling the operations to the workers for execution.

-Solver package is heavily optimized for deduplication of work, concurrent requests, remote and local caching and different caching modes.
-It also allows operations and frontends to, call back with new definition what they have generated.
+Solver package is heavily optimized for deduplication of work, concurrent requests, remote and local caching and different per-vertex caching modes.
+It also allows operations and frontends to call back to itself with new definition that they have generated.

 The implementation of the solver is quite complicated, mostly because it is supposed to be performant with snapshot-based storage layer and distribution model using layer tarballs.
 It is expected that calculating the content based checksum of snapshots between every operation or after every command execution is too slow for common use cases and needs to be postponed to when it is likely to have a meaningful impact.
 Ideally, the user shouldn't realize that these optimizations are taking place and just get intuitive caching.
 It is also hoped that if some implementations can provide better cache capabilities, the solver would take advantage of that without requiring significant modification.